justinmeiners/image-sequence-streaming/README.md

 image-sequence-streaming
 ========================

-Image sequences are a powerful tool for creating interactive content in iOS applications.
+Image sequences are a powerful tool for creating interactive content with outstanding visual quality in iOS applications.
 Unfortuantly, conventional image sequences (using UIImageView or homebrew) have several severe drawbacks as they require all, or many frames, to be loaded into memory at once.
 - Long load times.
 - Huge memory footpring.
 - Hard limit on the number of frames due to memory.